 Jessica: Yes and no. I don’t have like, every Monday I’m going to post 8 slides throughout my day, I’m not that specific, but I do take people kind of through my day.
 Because honestly, I am a firm believer that the reason that people watch more stories is because it’s less curated than our Instagram feeds and people like to see real life.

-Jessica: But I do think, as business owners, we need to also incorporate value and our business into those real life moments.
+But I do think, as business owners, we need to also incorporate value and our business into those real life moments.
 You could just “hey, here I am eating breakfast, or I’m at the gym, whatever.
 Sitting down to work.”
 And then maybe, because this is something that really gets a lot of interaction with my own community, is I’m showing them “hey I’m working on this website,” and I might show them one or two quick things.
 Like “hey did you know you can do this in word press, or it’s important to do this on Squarespace.”
 In that moment I’m not pitching them “okay now, hire me to do your Squarespace website.”
 But, providing that value, but it’s still part of my day.

 Jessica: So I’m not getting on there doing 15 different slides, you know people go on those long rants or, not even rants but sometimes they’re just talking, and it’s really long and so, people will stop watching.
 But it’s like “here’s two quick little things like “did you know you could do this in Squarespace?
 Hey this is a new thing!”
 So as you’re working with your clients, if there’s things you can show like show a picture or whatever, but it could be like “hey, I’m working on these meal plans, or I’m working on this program that I’m creating for clients,” or whatever.
 But I think it’s important to try, and I will say I’m not prefect at this, I think it’s important to try and create kind of a story throughout your day.
 And it doesn’t have to be fancy.
-But just checking in throughout the day, and it sounds funny but it’s like “hey I just finished eating lunch, now I’m out for a walk,” you know, sharing that.
+But just checking in throughout the day, and it sounds funny but it’s like “hey I just finished eating lunch, now I’m out for a walk, now I’m doing a dietitian coaching call” you know, sharing that.

 Jessica: People know that you are a person, you do other things in your business.
-And I think especially dieticians, at least all the ones follow on Instagram, don’t show a lot of actual, behind the scenes, client work.
+And I think especially dietitians, at least all the ones follow on Instagram, don’t show a lot of actual, behind the scenes, client work.
 Which I know, again, it doesn’t have to be like you’re showing their data, or you’re conversations, but it could be like “this is what I’m working on.”

 Jessica: Maybe it’s just a screenshot.
 There’s times that I will just sit here and take a picture of my desk, and my computer, and say something about working on clients.
 Because really that means, sometimes it means I’m just answering a ton of emails, giving feedback, talking to people on Slack, that kind of thing.
 So, I can’t, or I don’t really want to show those conversations specifically, ’cause they’re private and everything but, it’s just saying “hey, I talk with my clients.”
 You know?